justtheimpaler/debbie/README.md

 mvn debbie:build
 ```

 This command will connect to a database and run the SQL statements in the `build.sql` located in the source folder.
 The connection details and location of the base source folder are specified in the `pom.xml` file (or Ant properties).
-They can be overriden by local propertied if these values differ from the project-wide configuration.
+They can be overriden by local properties if these values differ from the project-wide configuration.

 ## Commands